-Dust mites are not a particularly well-known insect, but make no mistake: they are just as irritating and destructive as any other form of household pest.
-In this post, we explore the signs of dust mite bites, and how to effectively treat them.
-Read on to find out more.
+Dust mites may not be a particularly well-known pest but make no mistake, they are just as irritating as any other form of household pest.

 What are dust mites?

 A common household pest, dust mites are tiny, microscopic insect-like arthropods that feed off dust, bacteria, pollen, and human skin tissue.

 They pull moisture from the air and absorb it through their bodies.
 They can, therefore, be a very common presence in all areas of our homes.
 In fact, a mere few feet of space can sometimes hold up to several million of these critters.